How AI and machine learning are improving the business travel experience

 For years, hotel groups like CitizenM have offered guests online check-in services and self-check-in terminals across their network of hotels, drawing them in with this hook:

-In 2018, Amazon began integrating its personal virtual assistant Alexa with existing hotel services to act as an “AI concierge.”
-Deployed across select Marriott hotels, guests can use Alexa to order food and drink, control the thermostat, change the lights, find local restaurants and attractions, and check-in and check-out.
+In 2018, Amazon began integrating its virtual assistant Alexa with existing hotel services to act as an “AI concierge.”
+Deployed across select Marriott hotels, guests can use Alexa to order food and drink, control the thermostat, change the lights, find local restaurants and attractions, and check in and check out.
 Think of it as a virtual butler.

 With AI, manual expense tracking and reporting may soon become a thing of the past.
-Apps like Travelstop use AI to auto-generate reports; all travellers need to do is snap photos of their receipts and the software takes care of auto-filling expense entries.
+Apps like WegoPro use AI to auto-generate reports; all travelers need to do is snap photos of their receipts and the software takes care of auto-filling expense entries.
 You can then review the expense items in your free time.

-While much of the conversation around AI and machine learning is geared towards making life better and easier for business travellers, these technologies also offer many benefits to employers.
+While much of the conversation around AI and machine learning is geared toward making life better and easier for business travelers, these technologies also offer many benefits to employers.

-Leveraging AI technology can also improve expense reporting processes, helping business travellers comply with their company’s travel policies.
-That means AI and machine learning not only improve the experience of business travellers—they also provide tangible benefits to businesses.
+Leveraging AI technology can also improve expense reporting processes, helping business travelers comply with their company’s travel policies.
+That means AI and machine learning not only improve the experience of business travelers—they also provide tangible benefits to businesses.